A Wisconsin ruling on Catholic Charities raises the bar for religious tax exemptions

 The bureau and four of its subentities have been arguing in court for five years that the religious exemption from the unemployment tax should apply to them because they’re motivated by Catholic teachings that call for helping others.

-A state appeals court this past February decided the subentities failed to show that their activities are motivated by religion.
+A state appeals court in February 2023 decided the subentities failed to show their activities are motivated by religion.
 Judge Lisa Stark wrote that the subentities’ mission statements call for serving everyone, regardless of their religions.

 As for the bureau itself, it has a clear religious motivation but isn’t directly involved in any religiously oriented activities, she wrote.
 The outcome might have been different, Stark added, if the church actually ran the bureau and its subentities.
 Their workers would then be considered church employees, she said.

-Note: This story has been corrected to show the state appeals court ruled in February 2023, not this past February.